 Closing off vents and doors to certain rooms create and build up pressure unnecessarily.
-Your HVAC system is designed to balance the pressure and temperature of air in your home.
-When that balance and temperature is interrupted, it hinders your system rather than helps it.
+Your HVAC system is designed to balance the pressure and temperature of the air in your home.
+When that balance and temperature are interrupted, it hinders your system rather than helps it.

 If you really want to save some cash on your bills, keep your vents open and allow the air to flow freely throughout your home, but consider lowering the temperature a few degrees.
 You probably won’t notice a temperature difference, but your system will be happier without the closed vents and you will be saving money.

 If you feel that you are wasting energy in certain rooms of your home by heating them in the wintertime, talk to an HVAC professional about other options.
 Your HVAC system may need a simple tune-up, and the guys at Complete HVAC can help!